Alternating quotients of right-angled Coxeter groups: Preliminaries

 \begin{definition} [Right-angled Coxeter group] Given a graph $\mathcal{G}$ with vertex set $I$, let $S = \{ s_i : i \in I \}$. \emph{The right-angled Coxeter group} associated to $\mathcal{G}$ is the group $C(\mathcal{G})$ given by the presentation $\langle S \mid s_i^2 = 1 \text{ for } i \in I, [s_i, s_j]=1 \text{ for } (i,j) \in E(\mathcal{G}) \rangle$. \end{definition}

 The right-angled Coxeter group $C(\mathcal{G})$ acts on \emph{the Davis--Moussong Complex $DM(\mathcal{G})$} \cite{haglund2008special}.
-Througout the paper if we talk about the action of $C(\mathcal{G})$ on a cube complex, we mean this action.
-The Davis--Moussong complex is similar to Cayley complex, but it doesn't contain `duplicate squares' and it contains higher dimensional cubes.
+Throughout the paper if we talk about the action of $C(\mathcal{G})$ on a cube complex, we mean this action.
+The Davis--Moussong complex is similar to Cayley complex, but it does not contain `duplicate squares' and it contains higher dimensional cubes.

 Fix a vertex $v_0 \in DM(\mathcal{G})$.
 There is a bijection between the vertices of $DM(\mathcal{G})$ and the elements of $C(\mathcal{G})$ given by $gv_0 \longleftrightarrow g$.
 Vertices $g v_0$ and $g s v_0$ are connected by an edge $ge_s$ labelled $s$.
 If the generators $s_{i_1}, s_{i_2}, \ldots s_{i_n}$ pairwise commute, there is an $n$-cube with the vertex set $\{ g (\Pi_{j \in P} s_{i_j}) v : P \subset \{1, \ldots, n \} \}$.